gaps-closure/hal/escape/perftests/README.md

 ## Escape Performance Testing
-This directory has software to copy blocks of data between application memory and mmapped ESCAPE shared memory, both on a single linux desktop and between two linux desktops.
-It compares ESCAPE performance with the performance when: a) using heap or mmapped memory on a single linux desktop, and b) the maximum memory bandwidth.
+This directory has software and example results of raw memory copy performance on the ESCAPE Box, without CLOSURE/HAL.

 ## Contents